 Demonstrating the effectiveness of Recruitment Marketing will come with better skills to do the job, better strategies that are proven to work and better execution of those strategies supported by the right technologies.
 (P.S. proof will not only give you more leverage for more resources, it also will help justify that raise you definitely deserve)

 So what’s ahead?

 We believe that those practitioners who continue to develop their Recruitment Marketing skills and boldly drive Recruitment Marketing strategies forward are filling a gap that very few today can fill.
 Your company needs you!
 Candidates need you!
-And because your skills are in demand (check out our up-to-date job board of open recruitment marketing jobs), you’re in a great position to lead the way forward with modern strategies to attract and recruit today’s digitally connected and socially engaged candidates.
+And because your skills are in demand, you’re in a great position to lead the way forward with modern strategies to attract and recruit today’s digitally connected and socially engaged candidates.
 While at times you probably feel that no one around you “gets it” — including your manager — keep learning, teaching and proving your value, and it will pay off!

 Thank you to all the members of the Rally Recruitment Marketing community who participated in this important survey!
 We hope that this report can be a tool to both standardize and recognize the important role that all of you play as recruitment marketers in your organization, and guide your leadership on how to grow these crucial Recruitment Marketing skills within their teams in order to be a competitive and attractive employer.

 For more insights and data, download the full report here: Rally 2019 Recruitment Marketing Job and Salary Survey Report >